-3. Viewing a free score from a website the same as a FICO score
+3. Viewing a Free Score From a Website Is the Same as a FICO Score

-The truth: No, the free scores provided by websites are not FICO score.
+The truth: No, the free scores provided by websites are not a FICO score.

 Sometimes, I’ll get emails from folks who think they have a great FICO score, but sadly, I have to tell them that their score isn’t a FICO score.
 Websites that offer free credit scores pull your information from one or more of the major credit bureaus.
 The score you’ll see might be a version of VantageScore or some other type of credit score.

 I do think these educational scores can be very helpful, so they do have value.
 You’ll often get category “grades” along with advice on how to improve in certain areas.
 For example, if you get a “C” in payment history, then that’s the area you need to clean up.

 About 90% of lenders use a version of the FICO score when considering applications for credit.
 So it’s a good idea to check it occasionally and see where you stand.

 The truth: A bad credit score can result in higher costs in other areas of your life.
 The total absence of a score (there’s no zero in FICO-world) makes you look risky to anyone viewing your credit report.

 Life really isn’t fair.
 You’d think that not using credit would make you look totally responsible.
 Instead, it looks like you can’t get credit for whatever reason.